mehulagg/gitlab/doc/api/jobs.md

 In GitLab 13.5 and later, this endpoint does not return retried jobs in the response by default.
 Additionally, jobs are sorted by `id` in ascending order (oldest first).
-In older GitLab versions, jobs are sorted by `id` in descending order (newest first).
+In earlier GitLab versions, jobs are sorted by `id` in descending order (newest first).

 In GitLab 13.9 and later, this endpoint can include retried jobs in the response with `include_retried` set to `true`.